NEWMAN K. PERRY, JR., ENS, USN

 ENSIGN NEWMAN K. PERRY, HERO, DIED AS A BRAVE AMERICAN SHOULD

 Ensign Newman K. Perry was the officer of the deck at the time of the explosion.
 He was found in the wheelhouse fearfully scalded but conscious.
-When the rescuing party pikced him up he raised on blistered hand, burned to the bone, and called out: "Hold on, boys, I can help myself."
+When the rescuing party picked him up he raised on blistered hand, burned to the bone, and called out: "Hold on, boys, I can help myself."

-In his pain this brave man remmebered the wife he left in Honolulu, and when he was being transferred to the hospital he dictated a telegram, requesting it to be sent at once.
+In his pain this brave man remembered the wife he left in Honolulu, and when he was being transferred to the hospital he dictated a telegram, requesting it to be sent at once.
 This is the message the gallant officer dictated between groans of agony:

 "Mrs. Newman K. Perry, Honolulu: Keep a stiff upper lip, little girl; I'm all right."

 Three hours later the soul left his tortured body.
 America has had many a naval hero, but the name of Newman K. Perry should stand high on the list.
 He died as a brave man should die, an honor to his country and an honor to his flag.